1.Gladstone Commercial

 - High dividend yield

-- Focus on fixed income
+- Focus on development-stage investments

 Cons: